 Interdisciplinary fields not listed above may also be eligible if they involve one or more Mellon-approved fields at their core.

 HOW DO I NOMINATE STUDENTS?

-At Swarthmore, students must be nominated by at least one faculty member before they can apply for the MMUF.
-Faculty can nominate promising sophomores and juniors through a student’s Banner page, where you will find a button (‘Nominate for Mellon-Mays’) just under the student's contact information; click on the button and confirm your nomination.
+Historically, Swarthmore faculty have played a crucial role in identifying promising students for the MMUF program.
+Faculty can nominate promising sophomores and juniors through Faculty Services.
+You will find a button (‘Nominate for Mellon-Mays’) on a student's information page; click on the button and confirm your nomination.
 Done!

 Once the nomination period ends, we will provide all eligible nominees with information about the program and invite them to apply.
-The application deadline for students is Friday, March 4, 2016.
+The application deadline for students typically falls on the first Friday of every March.